Download eBooks & Wiring Diagrams (FREE)

 Recommendation

 We recommend the Reliance 6-gallon container.
-It’s narrow, compact design makes it fit neatly under the sink without demand lots of precious real estate.
-But more importantly the container comes with a white funnel, which is used to help pour water out of the container.
-In our case, we inverted the funnel so that it extends inside the container.
-Then we fit the Camco sink drain tube into the funnel, where it sits snugly.
+Its narrow, compact design makes it fit neatly under the sink without demanding lots of precious real estate.
+But more importantly, the container comes with a white funnel, which is used to help pour water out of the container.
+In our case, we inverted the funnel to extend inside the container.
+Then, we fit the Camco sink drain tube into the funnel, where it sits snugly.

 Recommended Grey Tank